 Employee work schedules shall be posted at least seven (7) days prior to the first workday on the schedule.
-Changes to the posted schedule may be made by the Employer to meet the needs of the business, including the right to send workers home after the start of their shift.
-If an employee is sent home by a supervisor due to lack of work after arriving to work a scheduled shift, such employee will be paid for actual time worked or two (2) hours at the employee's regular rate of pay, whichever is greater.
+The Employer may make changes to the posted schedule to meet the needs of the business, including the right to send workers home after the start of their shift following the Low Census provisions of this Agreement.
+If an employee is sent home by a supervisor due to lack of work after arriving to work a scheduled shift, such employee will be paid for actual time worked or two (2) hours at the employee's regular pay rate, whichever is greater.

-If a worker wishes to change a scheduled day with another worker, both must sign a written request, and it must be approved by their supervisor.
+If a worker wishes to change a scheduled day with another worker, both must sign a written request, and their supervisor must approve it.

-In the event that the Employer elects to change the method of scheduling currently in place in the Center, the Employer agrees to notify the Union at least thirty (30) days prior to the effective date of the change to discuss the change and potential other alternatives and further agrees to meet with the Union, upon request, to discuss the changes.
+If the Employer elects to change the method of scheduling currently in place in the Center, the Employer agrees to notify the Union at least thirty (30) days before the effective date of the change to discuss the change and potential other alternatives and further agrees to meet with the Union, upon request, to discuss the changes.

-SECTION 14.4 AVAILABILITY OF EXTRA SHIFTS
+SECTION 14.4: AVAILABILITY OF EXTRA SHIFTS